emd/random_data/README.md

 Further, `random_data` provides a class to fit the cross-phase angles from an array of measurements to a linear model, allowing determination of mode numbers/wavenumbers as a function of frequency and time.
-Additionally, `random_data`'s classes have robust methods for visualizing the relevant spectral estimates (magnitude, coherence, phase angle, mode number, and quality of fit).
+Finally, `random_data`'s classes have robust methods for visualizing the relevant spectral estimates (magnitude, coherence, phase angle, mode number, and quality of fit).